 The essence of a quality graduate experience is academic advising.
 Each program has its own system for delivering information and monitoring the progress of its students.
 It is essential that each graduate student contact the assigned advisor upon admission.
 Early contact with the advisor is most important to avoid scheduling conflicts and problems with course sequencing and to ensure understanding of the steps required to complete the program.
 Ultimately, the final responsibility for knowing and meeting all graduation requirements rests with the individual student.

 Program directors are available for informational interviews prior to applying and for assistance with course registration.
-Students are encouraged to contact the Office of Academic Affairs for help with general problem-solving and other needs.
+Students are encouraged to contact the Center for Academic Advising and Support Services for help with general problem-solving and other needs.

 This tool tracks progress from initial registration to graduation for the student and advisor.
 Long-range plans should be revised as needed.
 Each graduate student should have a long-range plan on file by the end of the first semester.
 Students should contact their academic advisors to complete this plan.